 - Magnesium: You need about half as much as calcium for them to be absorbed well and work together to keep your skeleton healthy, so about 800 mg. each day, taken at the same time.
 Magnesium is also known as a relaxer, so many people take some before they go to bed (good food sources include brown rice, the grain quinoa, brazil nuts, almonds, sesame seeds, pumpkin seeds, and lima beans).

 - Vitamin D: Many people either have dark skin or avoid the sun so they do not get burned, consequently do not get adequate sunlight needed to stimulate the skin to produce vitamin D. Experts recommend 5,000 International Units per day to maintain bone density (good food sources include fortified dairy products, eggs, fish, mushrooms, and orange juice).

 In addition, vitamin C can fight gum infections and help healing, but it is a water soluble vitamin, which means it only stays in the blood for about five hours.
 Orthodontist recommend 2,000 mg. twice a day (it’s easiest to remember if you just take supplements with breakfast and lunch).

 Eat healthy, take whatever nutritional supplements your healthcare advisor recommends for your unique case, be sure to maintain an effective program of brushing and flossing, and have your dental hygienist do a professional cleaning at least twice a year.
+Whether you live in Pinole, Albany, Berkeley, El Cerrito, Richmond, or elsewhere in the Bay Area, you can book an appointment at I Song Orthodontics.
 Dr. Song will keep you informed about how well your orthodontic treatment is progressing and if you need to upgrade your program.